-61 Case C-443/15 Parris v Trinity College Dublin and Others EU:C:2016:897.
+62 Case C-443/15 Parris v Trinity College Dublin and Others EU:C:2016:897.

-Mr Parris is unable to satisfy that condition is a consequence, first, of the state of the law existing in Ireland at the time of his 60th birthday, in particular the absence at that time of a law recognising any form of civil partnership of a same-sex couple, and, secondly, of the absence, in the rules governing the survivor's benefit at issue in the main proceedings, of transitional provisions for homosexual members born before 1951'.62
+The Court held that the contested rule did not give rise to direct discrimination on the grounds of sexual orientation because it did not refer directly to the worker's sexual orientation.
+The Court also found that the contested rule did not give rise to indirect discrimination on these grounds either, as 'the fact that Mr Parris is unable to satisfy that condition is a consequence, first, of the state of the law existing in Ireland at the time of his 60th birthday, in particular the absence at that time of a law recognising any form of civil partnership of a same-sex couple, and, secondly, of the absence, in the rules governing the survivor's benefit at issue in the main proceedings, of transitional provisions for homosexual members born before 1951'.63

 Referring to Recital 22 of Directive 2000/78, the Court proceeded to highlight the deference it shows towards Member State laws regarding the regulation of marital status in their territory and, in particular, the legal recognition of same-sex relationships: these are matters with respect to which Member States have maintained their full competence, and thus have regulatory freedom over, provided that obligations under EU law are complied with.
-The Court then explained that the Member States are thus free to provide or not provide for marriage for persons of the same sex, or an alternative form of legal recognition of their relationship, and, if they do so provide, to lay down the date from which such a marriage or alternative form is to have effect.
-From this, the Court concluded that:
+64 The Court then explained that the 'Member States are thus free to provide or not provide for marriage for persons of the same sex, or an alternative form of legal recognition of their relationship, and, if they do so provide, to lay down the date from which such a marriage or alternative form is to have effect'.
+65 From this, the Court concluded that

-EU law, in particular Directive 2000/78, did not require Ireland to provide before 1 January 2011 for marriage or a form of civil partnership for same-sex couples, nor to give retrospective effect to the Civil Partnership Act and the provisions adopted pursuant to that act, nor, as regards the survivor's benefit at issue in the main proceedings, to lay down transitional measures for same-sex couples in which the member of the scheme had already reached the age of 60 on the date of entry into force of the act.65
+EU law, in particular Directive 2000/78, did not require Ireland to provide before 1 January 2011 for marriage or a form of civil partnership for same-sex couples, nor to give retrospective effect to the Civil Partnership Act and the provisions adopted pursuant to that act, nor, as regards the survivor's benefit at issue in the main proceedings, to lay down transitional measures for same-sex couples in which the member of the scheme had already reached the age of 60 on the date of entry into force of the act.
+66

-Accordingly, the CJEU deemed the contested rule not to violate the prohibition of discrimination on the grounds of sexual orientation, laid down in the FED.
+Accordingly, the CJEU deemed the contested rule not to violate the prohibition of discrimination on the grounds of sexual orientation, laid down in the Framework Equality Directive 2000.
 Nevertheless, the contested measure was held to establish a difference in treatment directly based on the criterion of age, which however fell within one of the exceptions provided by the Directive and was thus not prohibited.

 Finally, the question was raised whether the contested rule gave rise to (multiple) discrimination on the combined grounds of age and sexual orientation.
-The Court did not examine this in substance, merely indicating that multiple discrimination is not prohibited by the FED.66
+The Court did not examine this in substance, and merely indicated that multiple discrimination is not prohibited by the Framework Equality Directive 2000.67 ibid paras 57-58.